jpickup/GarminTools/WORKOUTS.md

 which can then be transferred to a Garmin watch.
 This definition is created in Microsoft Excel, so the application simply translates the spreadsheet into a set of Garmin FIT files that can then be copied over to the watch.

+## Uploading to the watch
+The application produces a number of files in the output directory, with one FIT file per workout and another FIT file for the schedule.
+Copy all of these files to Garmin/NEWFILES on your watch.
+You can either do this by setting the output directory directly to this directory on the watch (on Windows only) or copying them (Windows or Mac).
+Modern Garmin watches don't appear as a mount on the Mac so you need to use something like [Android File Transfer](https://android.p2hp.com/filetransfer/index.html) or [MacDroid](https://www.macdroid.app/android-file-transfer/)

 ## Workout Language
 ### Steps
 Workouts are defined as a series of steps, where a step is either a period of time, a distance or "Open" which means